talkable/talkable-docs/source/ios_sdk/getting_started.rst

 Installation
 ------------

+Talkable SDK could be integrated using CocoaPods or as a static library.

+If you want to use CocoaPods way, here is `Talkable SDK pod's page`_.

+To integrate the SDK as a static library, please follow next intructions:

 1. Download the latest version of `Talkable SDK framework`_.
 2. Drag and place the `TalkableSDK.framework` somewhere suitable into your Xcode project.
 Make sure to add the framework to the relevant targets.
 3. Add the following frameworks to your project: